fc510/sctp-caps-log-classifier/README.md

 ### Lesson Learnt

-- understanding the dataset's characteristics, helps to formulate a initial set of hyperparameters for model training
+- understanding the dataset's characteristics, helps to formulate a initial set of hyperparameters for model training and to avoid issues like environment crashing

 ### Going forward...

-- can introduce XGBoost for comparison of performance
+- try XGBoost for comparison of performance
+- improve the dataset's representation of the different log type
 - design a deep learning solution to automatically classify different log types at scale
 - perhaps create a new feature to rate the "severity" of the log